 To make this Side Dish into a Casserole, just add a precooked meat.

-I recommend grilled and cubed chicken or pork, Mexican chorizo works good too.
+I recommend grilled and shredded chicken or pork, Mexican chorizo works good too.

-Then add the onions, bell pepper, green chiles and garlic, this is also the time to add your meat if preparing a casserole.
+Then it's time to add your meat if preparing a casserole.

-Back into the casserole dish and cover with foil, then into the oven to bake at 450° till bubbling hot.
+Cover with foil, then into the oven to bake at 350° for an hour till bubbling hot.

 Once bubbling hot remove foil and add cheese, return uncovered to the oven till the cheese is melted.